Input Utility Network

 Network attributes with the apportionable property can be assigned to fields in line or junction feature classes, but only line features will have apportioned behavior.

 For example, with the shape_length network attribute, if one line feature consists of five edge elements, and if the total length of that line feature is 100 feet, that attribute will be apportioned across all edges, with 20 feet for each.
 The distribution of the value depends on the percentage along each edge element with respect to the from point of the original feature.

-This parameter is not used, and any entered value will be ignored in the current release.
+This parameter is not used in the current release, and any value provided will be ignored.
 The functionality of this parameter is under development and will be applicable in a future release.

-Specifies whether a network attribute has an external override table that the network topology will read and override (or overwrite) the current value stored in the topology.
-This can be used to input live data from external systems, such as present position in the case of electric or pressure value in the case of gas.
+Specifies whether the current value stored in the topology will be overridden using an external override table.
+This parameter can be used, for example, to input live data from external systems, such as present position in the case of electric or pressure value in the case of gas.
 An example is a SCADA system pushing the updated switching positions of Device A to the override table of the DeviceStatus network attribute, which the topology engine then uses to override its current value of device status for Device A with the override value.